openvinotoolkit/datumaro/docs/developer_guide.md

 ### Projects

 Projects are intended for complex use of Datumaro.
-They provide means of persistence, of extending, and CLI operation for Datasets.
-A project can be converted to a Dataset with `project.make_dataset`.
-Project datasets can have multiple data sources, which are merged on dataset creation.
-They can have a hierarchy.
+They provide means of persistence, versioning and high-level operations for datasets and Datumaro extending.
+A project provides access to build trees  and revisions, data sources, models, config, plugins and cache.
+The current build tree can be converted to a `Dataset` with `project.working_tree.make_dataset`.
+Projects can have multiple data sources, which are merged on dataset creation.
 Project configuration is available in `project.config`.
-A dataset can be saved in `datumaro_project` format.
+To add a dataset

 The `Environment` class is responsible for accessing built-in and project-specific plugins.
 For a project, there is an instance of